pmanijak/notes/README.md

 future plans
 ------------
 * Not much at this point.
-* Maybe list all the notes on the home page.
 * Maybe add some sort of authentication thing.
 * Maybe support installing this somewhere besides root.